jameskelly33/Flag-Quiz-MSProject2/README.md

 The overall design of the site is based on a single page , no scrolling layout, with minimum text.
 Questions, answers and user-feedback are designed and presented as visually as possible with a bare-minimum of typing required(only to enter your name if a user would like to save their score)

 * **Font**
-There is only one font used throughout the quiz which is .....
+There is only one font used throughout the quiz which is Rubik.
 This font was chosen for its visually clarity and ability to stand out on the page especially in its heavier weights.

 * **Colours**

 The main consideration behind the colour palate of this site is having a primary background colour that does not clash with the flag.
 Colour is obviously very important in distinguishing flags and a background colour that is close to the white or red end of the spectrum would cause a lot of problems due to the high prevalence of those colours in world flags.
 As this site is aimed at front-end interactivity the buttons which a user presses needed to be of a significant contrast to the background as a call to action.
-Considering these factors, the following colour palette was created using the generator in [Colormind](http://colormind.io/bootstrap/)
+Considering these factors, the following colour palette was created using the generator in [Colormind](http://colormind.io/bootstrap/).

 ![Site Colour Palette](assets/images/colorscheme.png "Colour scheme used throughout site")